 We created Excelle Sports to uncover and tell all the amazing stories of women athletes of all ages and abilities — juniors, college, pro and Olympic — along with their coaches and teams around the world, all of which deserve to be told.

 It’s been tried before and it didn’t work.

 That’s another comment we’ve heard many times.
 Women’s sports coverage has always been a good idea, but the timing is better now.
 With the quick and broad distribution capabilities of social and digital media, it is possible to reach many different pockets of athletes, coaches, and women’s sports fans instantaneously and with relatively little expense.
 In less than 10 months, we’ve attracted readers from every country around the globe except four, and 50 percent of them are men.
 That tells us that we are just seeing the tip of the iceberg in terms of a potentially loyal, passionate audience.

 Are we crazy to believe the world wants more women’s sports coverage?
 From the incredibly positive response of athletes, coaches and fans all over the world, we’re obviously not.
 To date, we have 28 pro and Olympic athletes who have agreed to be Excelle Athlete Ambassadors and 12 of the world’s best coaches on our Coaches Council.
 Girls and women’s participation in sports is booming while women’s sporting events are starting to sell out before men’s in some cases.

 Kim Donaldson is the Co-Founder of Excelle Sports.
-Learn more about her mission to revolutionize the media coverage of women’s sports at http://www.excellesports.com/.
+Learn more about her mission to revolutionize women’s sports coverage at http://www.excellesports.com/.